audiotranskription Hintergrund

 4. Read all of the AI’s answers and extract the intermediate result that is relevant to you:

 • Now take some time and read through all the answers carefully one by one.
 Now it’s time to formulate your follow-up statement, which initiates the next round of analysis.
-As the bottom paragraph in f4 in the text “AI interpretation group” starting with “Human:” (or your name), write what you would now like the LLM to do.
+Write them down.
 E.g. ask for further, alternative interpretations, describe which suggestions you find implausible, which additional viewpoint you introduce yourself, provide relevant contextual information that expands the understanding of the passage.

 Round 2